Multimodal Fusion Network for Micro-displacement Measurement via Michelson Interferometer: Methods

-All experiments employ the Adam optimizer~\cite{kingma2017adammethodstochasticoptimization} with a learning rate of $1\times10^{-4}$ and weight decay of $5\times10^{-5}$.
-The coefficients $\alpha$, $\beta$, and $\gamma$ are selected empirically to achieve a stable balance between regression precision, classification accuracy, and feature independence, typically $(1.0, 0.5, 0.05)$.

-This fine-tuning strategy enables the network to leverage the pretrained displacement mapping while simultaneously learning to infer the discrete interference order from temporal and noise-related cues.
+All experiments use the Adam optimizer~ \cite{kingma2017adammethodstochasticoptimization} with a learning rate of $1\times10^{-4}$ and weight decay of $5\times10^{-5}$.
+The coefficients are empirically set to $(\alpha,\beta,\gamma) = (1.0,\;0.5,\;0.05)$ to balance regression accuracy, classification performance, and feature orthogonality.
+This two-stage optimization scheme allows the model to retain the pretrained displacement prior while effectively adapting to experiment-specific noise and contrast characteristics.